meikdomachowski/moodle-mod_custom_tincanlaunch/README.md

 * Multiple Registrations - This differs from 'Single Registrations' in that the user will be able to see and launch all of their prior registrations as well as launch a new registration.

 The settings for this module all have help text which can be accessed by clicking the '?' icon next to that setting.

+### Actor Construction Update
+In a recent update the construction of the TinCan Actor has been modified for enhanced privacy and consistency:
+* The unique identifier for the actor is now derived from the user's email (prefixed with "mailto:") if available; otherwise, the username is used.
+* This unique identifier is then hashed using SHA1 to generate the "mbox_sha1sum", ensuring that sensitive data (like the email address) is not exposed in clear text.
+* The actor's account information is now configured with "homePage" set to the Moodle course URL (constructed using the course ID) and "name" set to the username.

 ## Using the plugin
 Depending on the settings chosen during the activity setup, the learner will either directly launch the content (Simplified Launch) or be brought to a Registrations page (Single/Multiple Registrations).